 2. Is there a representation of your work on the internet?

 If you don’t have your work up on the world wide web, we’d like to welcome you to the 21st Century.
 Having your work online not only gives us quick access to your portfolio, it also lets us know that you’ve got some digital internet skills (a must in a small design firm).
 There are tons of free platforms on the internet to stake out some ground, put some images up and start getting some global traction.
 The web address to your digital information should be clearly indicated on your cover letter, resume and portfolio.
 Your digital presence should include a copy of your resume in addition to your portfolio.
 In a nutshell, we should be able to send a name and a link to our buddy (who’s hiring) with all of your relevant data.

 Tip: Honor an employer’s time by not making them hunt for this information.
 If we have to do a Google search on you to see if you even have an online portfolio, you’ve probably already been passed up by dozens of other applicants that have this base covered.

 3. Is the information readily accessible?

-A couple of physical pages from your portfolio are far more successful than enclosing a disc or thumb-drive with digital information.
-We rarely have time to screw around with the various digital formats, unknown amounts of data that may paralyze our laptops, and any other curveballs that may be waiting in that harmless looking disc.
+A couple of physical pages from your portfolio are far more successful than enclosing a thumb-drive with digital information.
+We rarely have time to screw around with the various digital formats, unknown amounts of data that may paralyze our laptops, and any other curveballs that may be waiting in that harmless looking thumb-drive.

 These 3 factors were recently used to filter 100+ resumes down to 5.
 It’s a tough economy, no doubt.
 But there’s work out there if you’re persistent, mindful and in the game.
 For more on the topic, check our earlier How to *Really* Get Hired blog post.